 Laser therapy for pain reduction may seem like a intimidating practice.
 Pain comes in many forms, from a single, flash-in-the-pan pricking sensation to a dull, longer-lasting ache.
 The Mayo Clinic explains these pain signals as how the body’s central nervous system alerts the brain that it’s under distress.
 Think of how you feel when you burn yourself or fall down: that feeling is your nerves sending up the red flag.

 Most forms of pain will heal in time, some without the need for any other treatment.
 However, when pain is recurring in the same area of the body, you are likely suffering from chronic pain.
 It’s a condition where the signal repeats despite there being an obvious cause.
 We’ll provide you insight on one effective treatment for chronic pain.
 At Non-Surgical Spine Center, we offer the opportunity for to you recieve laser therapy for pain reduction.

-Laser therapy is preferred by patients who lead busy lives, want quick relief, would prefer not to go under the knife, or some combination of the above.
+Laser therapy for pain reduction is preferred by patients who lead busy lives, want quick relief, would prefer not to go under the knife, or some combination of the above.
 Because everything is done in our offices, many patients find it easy to fit into their regular schedule.

 It should be noted, however, that laser therapy is a recurring procedure.
 That is to say, you should expect a program of regular applications.
 This is because the relief that laser therapy brings is temporary (lasting a few hours to a few days), but its effectiveness lasts longer with each subsequent application.
 Thus laser therapy isn’t a one-stop fix, but rather an ongoing part of your lifestyle.